camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 ---
 id: create-a-process-application
 title: Create a process application
-description: Create a process application.
+description: Create a process application and select a development cluster to deploy to.
 ---

 import EmptyProjectImg from './img/process-applications/empty-project.png' import ReassignMainProcessImg from './img/process-applications/reassign-main-process.png' import FileListImg from './img/process-applications/file-list.png'

-Get started by creating a new process application.
+Create a process application in your project to work on and deploy a set of related files.

 ## Create a process application